nasa/cape/doc/pycart/json/uncategorized.rst

 Several inputs in :file:`pyCart.json` do not go in any category.
 They are relatively simple inputs, and many of them have usable defaults, although it's still a good idea to enter them into the pyCart control file to avoid ambiguity and improve traceability.
+Additional miscellaneous options can be found in :ref:`the corresponding Cape JSON section <cape-json-uncategorized>`.

 Specific Cart3D Input File Templates
 ====================================

 All of the options in :ref:`the Cape JSON description <cape-json-uncategorized>` also apply, and there are only a few additional options, which are described here.
-The JSON syntaxis shown below with the default values.
+The JSON syntax is shown below with the default values.

     .. code-block:: javascript